Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_corruption.md

 * Consumers who do not already have a subscription to a corrupted product will not be able to see it when the product contains a single resource.
 * Consumers are able to see a corrupted product if it contains multiple resources and some of the resources are not corrupted.
 * Consumers are allowed to subscribe to a corrupted product.
-However, access requests to corrupted resources are blocked, but they can request access to the resources that are not corrupted.
+However, application registration to corrupted resources are blocked, but they can request access to the resources that are not corrupted.